vap0r/mrPM/README.md

+An irc bot used to slowly mass private message users in an irc channel.

-Still don't know shit about github. irc.py skeleton developed by acidvegas. additions by myself.
+IRC skeleton developed by acidvegas https://github.com/acidvegas

 # mrPM